 Experiential knowledge can only come from being a user

-“Because we’re recruiting fans who are regular users of our products and services, we’re recruiting an already trained workforce that vastly reduces our time to competency,” — Sue Morris, Microsoft GM of worldwide customer service
+“Because we’re recruiting fans who are regular users of our products and services, we’re recruiting an already trained workforce that vastly reduces our time to competency,” — Sue Morris, Microsoft Git Hub’s Vice President of Customer Support

 Training call center agents can be costly, especially as turnover for agents can approach 50% over the course of a year.
 The constant churn not only adds retraining costs, it means that knowledge accumulated through experience is lost.

-The advantage of using a gig network is that companies can easily tap technical specialists — who already know and understand their products and services.
-There’s essentially no training gig experts because they already have accumulated a wealth of knowledge on their own.
+The advantage of using a crowd network is that companies can easily tap technical specialists — who already know and understand their products and services.
+There’s essentially no training crowd experts because they already have accumulated a wealth of knowledge on their own.

-If you take a look at our blog series on Directly Experts, you get a sense of just how knowledgeable and passionate some of these gig-network-turned-agents can be.
+If you take a look at our blog series on Directly Experts, you get a sense of just how knowledgeable and passionate some of these crowd-network-turned-agents can be.